dsseara/dsseara.github.io/_pages/jobs.md

 We are always looking for talented and motivated individuals to join our research group!

-If you are interested in doing cutting-edge computational and theoretical research at the intersection of engineering, physics, biology, and mathematics, please see the opportunities below.
+If you are interested in doing cutting-edge, transdisciplinary research at the intersection of engineering, physics, biology, and mathematics, please see the opportunities below.

 ---

 ## PhD Students

-We are actively recruiting PhD students.
+**We are actively recruiting two, full-funded PhD students.**

 Prospective students can apply to the Mechanical and Industrial Engineering Department at UIC.

 Prior to applying, email Prof. Seara with a CV and a statement of your research interests.